James McKenna (artist): Sculpture

 According to Aidan Dunne, McKenna was "a figurative sculptor with an ambitious inclination towards monumental scale and grand statements.
 He was also a politically engaged, at times obdurate presence in the cultural landscape of his time.
 Fiercely idealistic, he believed implicitly in art's transformative social mission."
 He said that, "McKenna's figures can possess an elegance of line, but it is certainly not one of their defining characteristics.
 They are closer to the influence of the Gothic evident in the figures of German sculptor Wilhelm Lehmbrück than they are to Rodin.
 More often than not, they are rooted and heavy, corporeal creatures of mass who feel the pull of gravity and test themselves against it."

 He was a founder of the Sculptors’ Society of Ireland in 1980.

 Politics

 He stood in the 1977 general election with the slogan "Art for the People;" he was on the ballot in Dublin Ballyfermot but only managed 74 votes.

 Personal life

-McKenna lived in Chapelizod and Newbridge, County Kildare.
+McKenna lived in Geraldine Square Dublin 8, Chapelizod and Newbridge, County Kildare.